-The Dartmouth-Hitchcock Health (D-HH) mental health webinar series from spring 2020 featured Dartmouth-Hitchcock (D-HH) experts who discussed the ongoing challenges and concerns brought about by the COVID-19 pandemic.
+The Dartmouth Health mental health webinar series from spring 2020 featured Dartmouth Health experts who discussed the ongoing challenges and concerns brought about by the COVID-19 pandemic.
 Topics included:

 - Focus on Parents of Infants Through Sixth Graders

 - Focus on Parents of Seventh Graders Through College Age

 - Focus on Health Care Workers and First Responders

 - Focus on Adults, Navigating Stress and Mental Wellbeing

 Featuring Erin Barnett, PhD, Assistant Professor of Psychiatry, Dartmouth Geisel School of Medicine, and Caroline Christie, MSW, Clinical Social Worker, Dartmouth Hitchcock Medical Center (DHMC) Intensive Care Nursery (ICN), who addressed school, family, and the additional challenges faced by new parents during this time.

 - Explain to kids they’re safe at home and are protecting others who could get really sick.